-These Roasted Brussels Sprouts are an easy side dish!
+These Roasted Brussels Sprouts are an easy side dish.
+They’ve become my kids’ favorite way to enjoy this usually-hated vegetable.

 I don’t take my kids shopping.
 Remember, they’re big (9, 9 and 12), so it’s not a toddler-tantrum thing.